The Virtual Currency Regulation Review: Brazil

 Regulation of issuers and sponsors

-The legal and regulatory framework applicable to issuers and sponsors of virtual currencies depends on the legal and regulatory regimen applicable to virtual currencies.
-Issuers and sponsors of virtual currencies that are subject to the general assets regimen are not also subject to any specific regulation.
+The legal and regulatory framework applicable to issuers and sponsors of virtual currencies depends on the legal and regulatory regime applicable to virtual currencies.
+Issuers and sponsors of virtual currencies that are subject to the general assets regime are not also subject to any specific regulation.

 However, in the case of virtual currencies that fit within the definition of virtual currencies under the Capital Markets Law referred to in Section II, the issuers or sponsors of the virtual currencies will also be subject to the Capital Markets Law, including the requirement of registration as an issuer of securities with the CVM, pursuant to the terms of CVM Ruling 480/09.